praxis/praxis/reference/global-api-information.md

 title: Global API Information
 ---

 It is possible to provide some global API information in the `ApiDefinition.define` block with the `info` method.
 You may define this metadata for all versions of your API, or only for a specific version.
 All definitions at the global level (i.e. those that do not specify a version) will be inherited by all versions.
-Any directive defined within a version will overwrite anything inherited, with the exceptions of `base_path` and `base_params`, which are added to an inherited value.
+Any directive defined within a version will overwrite anything inherited, with the exceptions of `base_path` and `base_params`, which will always be enforced when defined globally.

 The following directives are supported: